Donald Cresitello

-Donald Cresitello is an American politician who served as the mayor of Morristown, New Jersey from 1977 to 1981 and again from 2006 to 2010.
+Donald Cresitello is an American politician who served as the mayor of Morristown, New Jersey, from 1977 to 1981 and again from 2006 to 2010.

 Career

-U.S. Senate
+Campaigns for United States Senate

 Cresitello launched a campaign for 1982 United States Senate election in New Jersey.
 He dropped out of the race on May 27 but remained on the June 8 Democratic primary ballot.

-Cresitello again ran in Democratic primary for the 2008 United States Senate election in New Jersey against incumbent Senator Frank Lautenberg, which he subsequently lost, receiving only 10% of the vote.
-He garnered 19,743 votes, or 5.7% of those cast in a field of three. which he subsequently lost, receiving only 10% of the vote.
+Cresitello again ran in Democratic primary for the 2008 United States Senate election in New Jersey against incumbent Senator Frank Lautenberg and U.S. representative Rob Andrews.
+He garnered 19,743 votes, or 5.7 percent of those cast in a field of three.

 Mayor

 In 1997 Cresitillo switched to the Republican party but lost the mayoral primary to Jay Delaney.

 He went on to win the Morristown mayoral election against Scott Whitenack in 2005.

 On June 2, 2009 Cresitello lost a Democratic primary challenge from Morristown's zoning board chairman Tim Dougherty.